 5. Why video content is worth its price

-Today, we are constantly bombarded with moving and flashing images.
-All major brands have made good use of this trend by incorporating video and animated content into their communications generously.
+Today, moving and flashing images constantly bombarded us.
+All major brands use this trend by incorporating video and animated content into their communications.
 This means buyers are used to being able to experience things beyond the constraints of your standard image.

-Asos, a major fashion retailer and reseller in the UK, was one of the first to introduce video content for all their clothes – from underwear to dresses – and established themselves in the international market because of this.
-Buyers appreciated being able to see the flow of a dress or the cut of a jeans in movement and flooded the retailer with orders.
-Other retailers quickly followed suit.
+Asos, a major fashion retailer and reseller in the UK, was the first to introduce video content for all their clothes – from underwear to dresses – and established themselves in the international market because of this.

-If the reseller platforms you are selling on allow video content, it is certainly worth prioritising video production.
+If the reseller platforms you sell on allow video content, it is undoubtedly worth prioritizing video production.

-Selling online via resellers has lots of potential but also means you need to pay close attention to your product content across many different platforms.
+Selling online via resellers has many potentials and means you need to pay close attention to your product content across many platforms.
 Product content is king.

-At the same time, 98% of online shoppers say that missing product information has kept them from making a purchase in the past.
-And as we learned earlier, many spend time comparing your products with competitors’, so even small discrepancies can cost you a sale.
+98% of online shoppers say that missing product information has kept them from purchasing in the past.
+And as we learned earlier, many compare your products with competitors’, so even slight discrepancies can cost you a sale.